Dementia: Healthier lifestyles could prevent it – DW – 08/02/2024

 - encouraging exercise and sport

-- encouraging use of helmets and head protection in contact sports and on bicycles
+- encouraging the use of helmets and head protection in contact sports and on bicycles

 - reducing high blood pressure from the age of 40